 Further, the Court will examine if the Amendment violates the principle of judicial review, a basic feature of the Constitution.
 The Amendment directly undid a Supreme Court order.

-In 2018, Parliament introduced Section 18A to overturn safeguards introduced by the Supreme Court in its Kashinath Mahajan judgement.
+In 2018, Parliament introduced Section 18A to overturn safeguards introduced by the Supreme Court in its Kashinath Mahajan judgment.
 Section 18A undoes all three of the safeguards introduced:

 The safeguards from the Kashinath Mahajan judgment were intended to prevent people from abusing the SC/ST (Prevention of Atrocities) Act, 1989.
 They were a response to the allegedly rising number of false charges being filed using the Act.
 The safeguards aimed to ensure that people accused under the Prevention of Atrocities Act are not presumed guilty and denied reasonable procedure.

-Immediately after the judgement was delivered, Parliament moved to undo it.
-The judgement caused violent protests.
+Immediately after the judgment was delivered, Parliament moved to undo it.
+The judgment caused violent protests.
 Dalit and Adivasi groups organised massive rallies that unfortunately resulted in several deaths.
 Fearing the fall out, the State pushed through the 2018 Amendment.
 The outcry was so severe that Parliament did not even wait for the Supreme Court to hear a review petition challenging the judgment.

-2) Whether the bar on anticipatory bail infringes personal liberty of an individual who has been booked under the Act without any ground?
+2) Does the bar on anticipatory bail infringe the personal liberty of an individual who has been booked under the Act without any ground?